JerJohn15/ReactiveTraderCloud/README.md

 ### Live Demo
 A live demo can be found at [web-demo.adaptivecluster.com/](https://web-demo.adaptivecluster.com/)

+## Getting Started

+You will find a guide to setup ReactiveTraderCloud for your platform [here](https://github.com/AdaptiveConsulting/ReactiveTraderCloud/blob/master/docs/setup/getting-started.md).

 ## Architecture

 The backend is made up of distributed services written in .NET leveraging the cross-platform capabilities provided by [.NET Core](https://dotnet.github.io).